A young boy with measles, on the third day after the disease’s rash appeared.

 Herd immunity is not a fringe theory.
 It’s established scientific fact that when a sufficiently large proportion of a population is immune to a contagious disease, the disease cannot easily spread from person to person.
 This roadblock protects individuals who cannot be vaccinated due to age or illness, keeping their already elevated risk of contracting a disease as low as possible.
 The other benefit of a large vaccinated population is that diseases are less likely to mutate and become ineffective if they cannot gain a foothold in a community.
 Mutations happen as a result of sustained outbreaks, and are most likely to occur in communities where vaccination rates are low.
 When mutation happens, even vaccinated people are at greater risk of contracting the disease.
 This is exactly what is currently happening with pertussis in Maine.

 The vaccination rate required to achieve herd immunity depends on the disease.
 While experts say 80% is enough to protect against rubella and mumps, pertussis and measles spread far more easily and require a rate closer to 95%.
-In more than 40 of Maine’s elementary schools, the vaccination rate is below 85% (three are in Sen. Miramant’s district).
+In more than 40 of Maine’s elementary schools, the vaccination rate is below 85% (five are in Sen. Miramant’s district).
 Although the health and safety of our community’s children are the primary source of concern when it comes to maintaining herd immunity, we shouldn’t forget that letting it lapse also comes with a massive financial risk.
 When a community in Brooklyn experienced a measles outbreak in 2013, it took 87 city health employees 10,000 staff hours and $400,000 to bring the outbreak under control.

 Sen. Miramant: The life of a vaccine is finite and needs to be re-administered according to the drug companies.
 This means the vast majority of adults (150 million) are not vaccine-protected from these diseases.
 So the schedule for vaccinating adults is seldom followed leaving us not even remotely close to herd immunity in the US and yet we are not having outbreaks of the diseases that are at the heart of the fears of the sponsors.
 This leaves room for the continuation of exemptions so that even folks who choose vaccination can choose those known to be safe, free from toxins and administer them on a schedule that allows the health of the child to be maintained.